 Hearing the words one-stroke penalty can cause a flicker of dread in any golfer, but it doesn’t have to be a round-ruiner.
 A penalty stroke is simply a device within the Rules of Golf to ensure fairness when you get yourself into a bit of trouble or break a rule.
-This guide will walk you through the most common 1-stroke penalty situations you'll face on the course, explaining what they are, why they happen, and exactly how to proceed so you can play with confidence.
+This guide will walk you through the most common 1-stroke penalty situations you'll face on the course, explaining what they are, why they happen, and how to proceed so you can play with confidence.

 What Exactly Is a 1-Stroke Penalty?